organisciak/dissertation/document/4_apriori_objective.md

      - @springer_for_2008 find that tags were the least fulfilling type of information contributed to the Library of Congress account on Flickr. <!--Add sidenote about Flickr, and perhaps the commons--> ...
 In a look at social features used in library online catalogues, @spiteri_social_2011 finds tagging to be among the least used.
 While the complexities of why this is the case and how closely tied the result is to the implementation, the finding does suggest that features which are arguably more self-serving, such as curating lists of library materials and starring liked works, are easier to collect than more pragmatic features for item description.

+While it has been suggested that the most generally useful tags also tend to be those that are applied by the most _different_ users [@sen_quest_2007], volunteer tagging does not necessarily reflect that diversity.
+On Flickr Commons, it was noted that 40% of the tags were contributed by 10 'power taggers'; nonetheless, with over 59 thousand tags contributed, this still meant that other users still contributed a notable amount [@springer_for_2008].

+### Related Work

+@sen_quest_2007 study the quality of community tags in the MovieLens film recommendation system, toward methods to prioritize tags in the interface.
+They find that high-quality tags, as determined by survey, are not necessarily the most-applied tags, likely because the most common tags are locally useful 'personal' tags.
+However, tags that are applied by many _unique_ users are more likely to be useful, as are tags that are clicked by many unique users.
+While this form of usage-based quality indicator does not help in collecting good tags, it does affect how to determine quality tags for ground truth in this study.

 <!-- TODO discuss -->